 - Women using hormonal methods of contraception may be at greater risk for toxic effects of alcohol.
 The oral contraceptive Pill seems to interact with enzymes such as aldehyde dehydrogenase so that higher levels of acetaldehyde (linked with hangover and other toxic effects) build up.

 - Women are more vulnerable to developing alcoholic liver disease and higher alcohol-related blood pressure than men.
 This may be because the response of certain pathways involved in fatty acid metabolism are less efficient in females than in males, so that fats are more likely to accumulate in liver cells (fatty liver disease).

 If you have high blood pressure and drink more than 1 or 2 glasses of wine per day, on average, aim to cut back.

-The UK Chief Medical Officer advises that both men and women drink no more than 14 units of alcohol per week on a regular basis.
+Usual advice is that both men and women drink no more than 14 units of alcohol per week on a regular basis.